 Witness the sights and sounds of medieval battle first-hand including ancient battle strategies, weapons and armour.

-Workshops are suitable for all stages from Primary 4 upwards and can be adapted to suit your pupils’ existing knowledge and relevant topic of study.
+Workshops are suitable for all stages from Primary 4, through all levels of Primary and Secondary education, to Tertiary education modules and can be adapted to suit your pupils’ existing knowledge and relevant topic of study.